alexfakos/alexfakos.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!

-This is a website that includes reviews of books I read and is mainly for current and former students.
+This website includes book reviews, news articles, and other material that I found interesting or is relevant for my Business Strategy class.
+The site's intended audience is current and former students, but anyone else is welcome, as well.